ThomasPiergiovanni/oc_p5/README.md

 ### 5.1.
 Program functionalities
 This program provide the following functionalities:
-* The user can select a product and the system returns back a list of substititutes (of the same catagory) having a better nutriscore grade (A-E).
+* The user can select a product and the system returns back a list of substitutes (of the same category) having a better nutriscore grade (A-E).
 * The user can see details about the selected substitute (e.g. nutriscore, stores where to buy it and the url with all details about the product).
 * The user can save its research.
 The system will store the pair (product & substitute) into the database.
 * The user can see its recorded products & substitutes.
-* The user can re-initiate the database in order to get the latests datas from OFF API.
+* The user can re-initiate the database in order to get the latest data from OFF API.

 ### 5.2.
 How to.
 * Start the program running **main.py** (using the bash).